NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_NetworkServices.rst

 Edit the access of a network service.

-Access only from local networks (private)
+Access only from green networks
     Select this if the service must be accessible only from local networks.
     For example: a critical database server should be accessible from LAN.

-Access from all networks (public)
+Access from green and red networks
     Select this if the service must be from all networks, including Internet.
     For example: the mail server should be accessible from anyone.

-Access only from localhost (none)
+Access only from localhost
     Select this if the service must be accessible only from the server itself.
     For example: on a public VPS access to LDAP server should be denied from any network.